alfredomartinezjr/wosostats/resources/definitions.md

 Example 2: [http://i.imgur.com/GWHVuk5.gif](http://i.imgur.com/GWHVuk5.gif)

 Demi Stokes, the player in red who receives the pass, is immediatelly challenged for the ball by Tobin Heath, the player in white.
-Stokes, with her back to Heath, never seems to be taking on Heath so much as she is trying to keep the ball away.
+Stokes, practically face to face with Heath, never seems to be taking on Heath so much as she is trying to keep the ball away.
 Since it doesn't look like a clear take on, and since it's clear that Heath was forcing a dispossession with a tackle, this is considered a "dispossessed" for Stokes.

 **Lost touch** - `lost.touch`, `lt`